ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 Default values of most of the original database are compatible with the target database without any modifications.
 However, Migration Center converts source database default values according to the policy of the target database system for the following exceptions.

+- The CHARACTER data type with an empty string as the default value

+  Altibase treats an empty string (`''`) as NULL, meaning that no default value is assigned.
+For columns where the default value is an empty string and a `NOT NULL` constraint is present, refer to the [Empty String Handling Options](#empty-string-handling-options) section.

-- The CHARACTER data type with a zero length string as the default value: Altibase identifies zero length strings as NULL; therefore, the default value is not specified.
+- The DATE data type with a string expression as the default value

-- The DATE data type with a string expression as the default value: Since the default format for the DATE data type differs among source databases, Migration Center specifies a comment which includes the DEFAULT keyword in the CREATE TABLE statement, instead of the default value.
+  Since the default format for the DATE data type differs among source databases, Migration Center specifies a comment which includes the DEFAULT keyword in the CREATE TABLE statement, instead of the default value.
 If necessary, the user must manually set the default value later on, by referring to the comment.
 However, if the source database is the one among the MySQL, TimesTen or CUBRID, Migration Center automatically converts default values as shown below.

-- The default value specified with a function: A function which is listed in the following table is converted accordingly, only if the function is exclusively specified as the default value in the source database.
+- The default value specified with a function

+  A function which is listed in the following table is converted accordingly, only if the function is exclusively specified as the default value in the source database.
 Other functions or expressions of a complex form are converted without being changed.
 If necessary, the user must manually change them later on.

 #### Oracle Database to Altibase